 Integrity and misconduct in sciences

 The Regulations for Good Practice in Research of the University of Basel define the procedures to be followed in the event of any misconduct.

-The faculty confidants are responsible for advising in matters of academic integrity.
+The below-listed faculty members are responsible for advising on matters of academic integrity.
 They accept reports of suspected misconduct, pass them on to the University Integrity Ombudsman and provide information on the integrity procedure.